-HiLobrow is pleased to present the thirteenth installment of our serialization of Muriel Jaeger’s The Man with Six Senses.
+HiLobrow is pleased to present the nineteenth installment of our serialization of Muriel Jaeger’s The Man with Six Senses.
 New installments will appear each Friday for 20 weeks.

 When Hilda, a beautiful young member of England’s cynical postwar generation, meets Michael, a hapless mutant capable of perceiving the molecular composition of objects and the ever-shifting patterns of electromagnetic fields, she becomes his apostle.
 However, her efforts to convince others of the prodigy’s unique importance end disastrously; and Michael himself is slowly destroyed — mentally and physically — by his uncanny gift.
 In the end, Hilda must decide whether she is willing and able to make a supreme sacrifice for the sake of humankind’s future.